edgelesssys/marblerun/docs/docs/reference/cli.md

 ## marblerun manifest update cancel

-Cancel a pending manifest update for the MarbleRun Coordinator (Enterprise feature)
+Cancel a pending manifest update for the MarbleRun Coordinator

 ### Synopsis

-Cancel a pending manifest update for the MarbleRun Coordinator (Enterprise feature).
+Cancel a pending manifest update for the MarbleRun Coordinator.

 ```
 marblerun manifest update cancel <IP:PORT> [flags]